-Table 1.3 Summary of results of Tobit estimations on unpaid care work the greatest influence (largest coefficient in absolute terms) of all tested factors in all countries except Argentina.
-In Argentina, being male is the second strongest factor, after being a spouse/partner.
+For several factors, the results are fairly consistent across countries.
+As expected, being male tends to result in doing less unpaid care work across all countries.
+This factor has the greatest influence (largest coefficient in absolute terms) of all tested factors in all countries except Argentina.
+In Argentina, being male is the fourth strongest factor, after having a young child in the household, being the spouse of the household head and being employed.
 For all countries, having a (young) child in the household tends to increase the amount of unpaid care work done.
+(In Argentina the presence of a child under six years was used, while in South Africa and Tanzania it was a child under seven years; in the Republic of Korea the cut-off wage was eight years, and in India and Nicaragua it was 18 years.)
 The coefficient for age is always positive, while that for age squared is negative.
 This suggests an initial increase in the amount of unpaid care work performed with increasing age, followed by a decrease.
 The strength of this association will vary according to the age range covered for the estimation.